tc39/proposal-regexp-match-indices/README.md

 itself does not change (it still would have own `index`, `input`, and (optional) `groups` properties), but rather the value of each element would merely be the result as mapped through the provided mapping function.

+In addition, we propose a similar change to both `String.prototype.match` and `String.prototype.matchAll`.
 <!--#endregion:motivations-->

 <!--#region:prior-art-->